ghalib-bello/4Dsurvival/4Dsegment/README.md

 python3 demo_validateDL_wcovs.py
 ```

 This code will run an internal validation of the DL model using nested cross-validation.
-It will save the final model (run on the full training sample) in the `/4DSurvival_results` shared/mounted directory, as an [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file named `saved_model__DL_wcovariates.h5`
+It will save the final model (run on the full training sample) in the `/4DSurvival_results` shared/mounted directory, as an [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file named `saved_model__DL_wcovariates.h5`.
+Results of the internal validation (predictive performance, etc.) are saved in the `/4DSurvival_results` shared/mounted directory under filename `RESULTS_demo_validateDL_wcovs.txt`.

+The nested cross-validated results

 ### Features to be introduced soon..